+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 AKIHABRA AREA

 Tokyo’s largest electronics district has something for everyone.
-Popular things to experience in Akihabara include visiting a Maid Café or driving MarioKart on the open street with MariKar Akihabara, shopping for manga and anime merch, big shopping at Don Quijote or visiting one of several large electronics stores along the main street.
-These are only a few experiences to make in the area.
+Popular things to experience in Akihabara include visiting a Maid Café or driving MarioKart on the open street with MariKar Akihabara, shopping for manga and anime merch, big shopping at Don Quijote, or visiting one of several large electronics stores along the main street.
+These are only a few experiences to have in the area.

 Odaiba rainbow bridge